2019 • 02 • 21

 VIA ROXAS CITY

 - At Roxas City, board a van from the transport terminal to Balasan (P65).

 - From Balasan, ride a tricycle to Bancal Port (P50/head).

 - From Bancal port, board a public boat bound for Gigantes Norte (P75).

-Note that public boat going to Gigantes Norte has only one trip which departs at 10:00am.
-Same as going back to Bancal from Gigantes which departs at 1:00pm.
+Note that the public boat going to Gigantes Norte has only one trip which departs at 10:00 AM.
+Same as going back to Bancal from Gigantes which departs at 1:00 PM.

 - There are shuttles that come in and out of the airport.
-Take a van that goes to the city center and alight at SM Iloilo.
+Take a van that goes to the city center.
+Alight at SM Iloilo.

 - Cross to the other side through the overpass bridge.
-Beside 7-Eleven, ride a jeep that goes to the Ceres bus terminal; travel time is about 40 minutes to an hour depending on traffic.
+Next to the 7-Eleven store, ride a jeep that goes to the Ceres bus terminal; travel time is about 40 minutes to an hour depending on traffic.